JingyuCui639/R-code-for-COVID-19-Impact-on-Mental-Health-over-Time/README.md

 This is done by calling function glm() with arguments family='binomial'.
 Please refer to the code in "Step4-Logistic Regression for the Reduced and the Full Models".

 5. Select the factors in the final model based on the results in the reduced model and the full model.
-Then, fitting the logictic model with variables selected in the final model.
+Then, fit the logictic model with variables selected in the final model.
 Next, calculate the estimates and s.e. for each week based on the results from 5 imputed data sets.
 Lastly, the fitted combined results for 12 weeks are exported in the form of .csv files.
 Please refer to the code in "Step5-Logistic Regression for the Final Model".